What are the Manufacturing Trends of 2023?

 A new year has finally begun.
-Many are ready to put the challenges of the last two years behind them and embrace the manufacturing trends of the future.
-With the hardships fought, the battles won, and the rewarding lessons learned, we remain in a time of uncertainty.
+Many are ready to put the challenges of the past three years behind them and embrace the manufacturing trends of the future.
+Yet despite the hardships fought, the battles won, and the rewarding lessons learned, we remain in a time of uncertainty.

-Manufacturing trends for 2022 are affected by the ways in which the manufacturing industry has risen to the challenges posed by the past two years.
-Many of these challenges are still present.
-With supply chain disruptions, worker shortages, and international trade prices soaring to new levels, companies will need to adopt flexible and more resilient business models in 2022.
+Despite the industry taking great strides amid the trials since 2020, many of these challenges are persistent.
+With supply chain disruptions, worker shortages, and international trade prices soaring to new levels, companies need to adopt flexible and resilient business models in 2023.

-To help you and your company pursue optimal growth in the next year, we’ve compiled a list of the top 10 biggest manufacturing trends for 2022 that may help give you a competitive edge within the industry.
+To help you pursue optimal growth in the next year, we’ve compiled a list of the 11 biggest manufacturing trends for 2023 that can help give you a competitive edge within the industry.

-A particular focus of manufacturers in 2022 will be figuring out ways to fight labor shortages.
-Despite low workforce numbers presenting their own unique set of insular problems, labor shortages may have a larger impact on the industry than you think.
+A particular focus of manufacturers in 2023 will be figuring out ways to fight labor shortages.
+Despite low workforce numbers presenting their own unique set of insular problems, labor shortages have a larger impact on the whole industry than you may think.

-However, due to the advancements of the Fourth Industrial Revolution, the industry cannot simply hire or engage anybody.
-It needs highly skilled labor.
+However, due to the advancements of the Fourth Industrial Revolution, the industry needs highly skilled labor.

 As we progress through this still new decade, we will see growing investment in training and education for the workforce.
-The manufacturing industry is constantly evolving and workers will need the appropriate skills to keep up with industry demand.
+The manufacturing industry is constantly evolving.
+New and current workers will need the appropriate skills to keep up with industry demand.

 But there is light at the end of the tunnel.
 In a recent study, 69% of polled manufacturing employees under the age of 25 reported staying with their current employer when offered training and development opportunities.
 This means that manufacturers can combat two key challenges of the era with one action.
 By advancing the skills of the workforce, companies are reducing the skills gap while holding onto valuable employees.